Article

 6. Review.
 Continue reviewing your ad reports once a week, subtracting, adding, and adjusting keywords as needed.

-Choosing which type of Amazon PPC ad is right for your business
+Choosing which type of Amazon PPC advertising is right for your business

 Certain ad types and strategies yield a higher RoAS than others.
 For example, running Sponsored Brand ads generates the most sales of all the PPC types, as do close and loose match keyword targeting strategies.